Dynamic-Capital/Dynamic-Capital/docs/ton-site-gateway-access.md

 Document any anomalies (gateway downtime, stale caches) in Supabase `tx_logs` and rotate to an alternate gateway if required.
 The helper constants exposed in `shared/ton/site.ts` allow quick updates when a new gateway is promoted.

+- The Supabase Edge reverse proxy deployed at `/functions/v1/ton-site-proxy/*` mirrors the TON Site bundle with CORS headers.
+Use it when browser extensions strip custom resolvers or when you need to script health checks from infrastructure that cannot resolve `.ton` domains directly.